kztmk/x_Autopost/README.md

 - `apiAccessToken`: X API access token
 - `apiAccessTokenSecret`: X API access token secret

-## Workflow
+## Automated Posting Workflow

-1. Posts are created and stored in the "Posts" sheet
-2. A time-based trigger runs `autoPostToX()` every minute
+1. The `autoPostToX()` function is triggered to run every minute via a time-based trigger
-3. The function checks for posts scheduled within the next minute
+2. It checks for posts scheduled within the next minute
+3. For each post due for publication:
+   - A cache system prevents duplicate processing
-4. Media is uploaded if necessary
+   - Media is uploaded if attached to the post
+   - Reply relationships are resolved
-5. Posts are published to X using OAuth 1.0a authentication
+   - OAuth 1.0a authentication is used for X API requests
+   - The post is published using X API v2
-6. Published posts are moved to the "Posted" sheet
+   - Published posts are moved from "Posts" to "Posted" sheet
-7. Errors are logged to the "Errors" sheet
+   - The sheet is sorted to maintain chronological order

 ## Error Handling

 The system has comprehensive error handling:

-- All errors are logged to the "Errors" sheet
+- All errors are logged to the "Errors" sheet with timestamp, context, message and stack trace
-- Error notifications can be sent via email
+- Error notifications can be sent via email using `sendErrorEmail()`
 - Each API request returns appropriate HTTP status codes in the response payload
+- Detailed error logs are maintained via the Logger service

 ## Google Drive Media Storage

 Media files are:

 1. Uploaded to a dedicated folder in Google Drive
-2. Automatically set to "anyone with the link can view"
+2. Automatically set to "anyone with the link can view" using Drive API
-3. Converted to accessible URLs for embedding
+3. Converted to accessible URLs for embedding in posts

+## Archive System

+The system includes an archive functionality that:

+1. Copies data from "Posted" or "Errors" sheets to a separate archive spreadsheet
+2. Creates or uses an existing archive file named "X_Posted_Archive"
+3. Names each archived sheet according to user specifications
+4. Maintains a complete historical record of all posted content

 ## Setup Instructions

 1. Create a new Google Apps Script project
 2. Set up Google Sheets with "Posts", "Posted", and "Errors" sheets
-3. Configure X API credentials
+3. Configure X API credentials using the xauth API endpoints
-4. Deploy as a web app
+4. Deploy as a web app with appropriate permissions
+5. Set up time-based triggers for the `autoPostToX()` function

 ## Security Considerations

 - OAuth credentials are securely stored using PropertiesService
-- API endpoints validate request data
+- API endpoints validate request data and handle errors gracefully
 - Media upload size is restricted to prevent abuse
+- Response includes status codes to indicate success or failure

 ## Dependencies

 - Google Apps Script
 - Google Sheets
-- Google Drive
+- Google Drive API v3 (advanced service)
 - X API v2
+- TypeScript